chapel-lang/chapel/man/chpl.rst

 **\--[no-]warn-unknown-attribute-toolname**

-    [Don't] warn about attribute toolnames that aren't recognized.
+    [Don't] warn about attribute tool names that aren't recognized.
 Without this warning, attributes belonging to unknown tools will be silently ignored.
+    The default is to warn about all unkown tool names

 **\--using-attribute-toolname <**\ *toolname*\ **>**

-    Provide known toolnames, one per flag, to prevent being warned of unknown toolnames when waring of unknown attribute toolnames is enabled.
+    Provide a tool name whose use in an attribute will not trigger an "unknown tool name" warning.
+To provide multiple tool names, use one **\--using-attribute-toolname** flag per name.

 *Parallelism Control Options*